800 Calories A Day Diet

 Some studies suggest that very low-calorie diets can improve blood sugar control, especially in individuals with type 2 diabetes.
 It can significantly improve insulin sensitivity, which can be beneficial for managing diabetes.

 However, this should always be done under medical supervision to avoid hypoglycemia and other complications.
+If you're exploring fasting protocols for blood sugar management, learn what you can drink while fasting and read our complete guide to intermittent fasting for a more sustainable approach.

 Medical Supervision and Structured Programs